where-to-eat

 A seafood-focused bar right by the Triana bridge, where fish arrives fresh from the coast.

 The terrace fills quickly on warm evenings.
 Grilled fish is simply prepared, letting quality speak.
 Fried seafood is light and crispy.
-A good destination when you want seafood done properly without the full restaurant experience.

 Sol y Sombra

 A traditional Triana bar decorated with bullfighting memorabilia.
+Named after the sun and shade sections of the bullring.

 The flamenquines (breaded pork rolls with ham) are crispy and satisfying.
 Tortilla is made fresh.
 Daily specials depend on the market.
-The atmosphere is pure old Seville, with regulars who have been coming for decades.

-Tapas bars in the centre
+Tapas Bars in the Centre

 Bodeguita Romero

-A tiny bar famous for its montaditos de pringá, the slow-cooked meat mixture that is pure Seville comfort food.
+A tiny bar famous for its montaditos de pringa, the slow-cooked meat mixture that is pure Seville comfort food.

 Stand at the bar, elbow to elbow with locals, and order from the chalkboard.
 The space is cramped, the atmosphere intense, and the food excellent.
-This is tapas as it was meant to be.

 Bodega Santa Cruz